Measurement of the longitudinal flow-plane decorrelation using multi-plane cumulants in $\sqrt{s_{_{\mathrm{NN}}}}$ = 200 GeV Au+Au, Ru+Ru, and Zr+Zr collisions: Results

 The centrality dependence of $r_{n}$ qualitatively can be explained as follows.
 In the mid-central collision, the flow is large and the effect of fluctuations is relatively small, resulting in the $r_2$ values closer to unity.
 On the other hand, in central collisions the flow is small and thus the relative effect of fluctuations increases.
 In peripheral (low multiplicity) collisions the flow is decreasing while the fluctuations become larger due to the small number of participants.
 The $r_3$ is the largest in most central collisions where the triangular flow becomes the strongest.
 Similar reasoning applies to explain the feature of $r^{\Psi}_{n}$ as a function of centrality.

 Figure~\ref{fig:r2r3-ql} shows comparison between $r^{\Psi}_{n}$ (Eq.~\ref{avg_ratio_ql}, Q-level) and $r_{n}$ (Eq.~\ref{avg_ratio}, Particle-level) measurements for the second- and third-order flow in isobar collisions.
 The combined dataset of Ru+Ru and Zr+Zr collisions is used to improve the statistical precision.
 Using $\Psi_{n}$'s with improved resolutions due to $p_{\mathrm{T}}$ weighting, one might intuitively anticipate relatively smaller decorrelation in the Q-level measurements.
 However, Fig.~\ref{fig:r2r3-ql} shows a negligible difference between the Q-level and Particle-level ratio measurements in each centrality bin, despite the use of $p_{\mathrm{T}}$ weights in the former.
-This clearly indicates that our ratio measurements primarily reflect the dynamic changes rather than statistical fluctuations.
-These dynamic changes encompass contributions from both the random-walk and the long-range systematic variations of the flow plane, as discussed in Sec.~\ref{intro}.
+This indicates that our ratio measurements primarily reflect the dynamic effects, including contributions from both the random-walk and the long-range systematic variations of the flow plane, as discussed in Sec.~\ref{intro}.
 Such variations are believed to be stem out from the initial state fluctuations of the collision systems.